 A popular choice for tea drinkers to help them sleep, drinking chamomile tea can also reduce stress and has anti-anxiety properties.
 The plant extract it comes from contains apigenin, a chemical compound which induces sleepiness when it binds to the gamma-aminobutyric acid (GABA) receptors.
 The same receptors that anti-anxiety medications bind to.
 It is even prescribed to people who suffer from General Anxiety Disorder (GAD) to incorporate into their lifestyle in order to enjoy a peaceful night’s sleep.
 Combine all of this with a gentle taste with hints of honey and you will be wonderfully soothed to bed.

 How to Drink Chamomile Tea: You should prepare chamomile tea using water that is approximately 80° Celsius (just below a full boil).
 Serve up a bit of sweetness by including a dollop of honey.

 Lavender has been an ancient practice, dating all the way back to the Ancient Romans who would use it for its antiseptic qualities.
 On top of smelling really good too, lavender can really help out with getting a good night’s sleep when consumed as a tea.
-While most evidence on the effects of tea on sleep quality is limited, there have been significant studies into its positive influence on sleep disturbed postnatal women.
+While most evidence on the effects of herbal tea on sleep quality is limited, there have been significant studies into its positive influence on sleep disturbed postnatal women.
 So do like the romans do and try a cup of lavender tea before bed.

 How to Drink Lavender Tea: Bring your teapot to a boil using filtered, purified, or spring water (using tap water can cause flavor alterations).
 Add the lavender flowers to a tea ball, tea infuser, or tea sachet and place inside the teapot to steep for 10 minutes.